-For the safety of all students and staff, all visitors, including parents, are required to enter the building through the administrative hallway, sign in at the main office, and wear a visitor's badge for the duration of the visit.
+For the safety of all students and staff, all visitors, including parents, are required to enter the building through the administrative hallway.
+All visitors must present a valid photo I.D. and check in using the Raptor screening software.

 Parents